 - i.
 Have in force an access and participation plan approved by the OfS in accordance with HERA. - ii.
 Take all reasonable steps to comply with the provisions of the plan. - 14.
 For the condition of registration and other purposes, 'qualifying persons' on 'qualifying courses' are prescribed by regulations made under HERA.
-These are available online and are amended from time to time.6 - 15.
+These are available online and are amended from time to time.6 This means that students studying under sub-contractual arrangements will be covered by a provider's access and participation plan. - 15.
 Each provider is responsible for ensuring that it is properly aware of the law, including any changes to regulations that may affect its access and participation plan.